Behavior Quirks¶

 is because the executable can’t find the terminfo database.

-A telltale sign of this is the Python REPL printing the following on startup:
+If this happens, the Python REPL will print the following warning message on startup:

 Cannot read termcap database;